Dexalot/dexalot-docs/docs/bridgeApps/LzApp.md

 | _srcChainId | uint16 | Source chain id |
 | _srcAddress | bytes | Source contract address |

 ### forceResumeReceive

 Force resumes the stucked bridge

-_This action is destructive!
+**Dev notes:** _This action is destructive!
 Please use it only if you know what you are doing.
     Only admin can call this_

 ```solidity